lynnfaraday/aresmush.com/fs3/fs3-3/combat.md

 ## Creative Actions

 Don't feel restricted by the combat system.
-If what you want to do isn't precisely reflected by the available actions, you can get creative - like using Subdue to model a disarm, or Suppress to see if you can distract an enemy who's attacking your buddy.
+If what you want to do isn't precisely reflected by the available actions, you can get creative--like using Subdue to model a disarm.
 If nothing fits at all, just use a **Pass** action and figure out the results manually.

 ## Free Actions